Modules (C++): Third-party library support

 As modules are a recent addition and compiler vendors were notably slow to develop module support, most third-party libraries are still offered only as headers.
 However, some popular libraries have implemented module support.
-These include fmtlib (a formatting and printing library, as fmt), nlohmann-json (a JSON library, as nlohmann.json), POCO (a general purpose C++ library, as Poco), and various libraries from Boost (a general purpose C++ library, as boost.*).
+These include {fmt} (a formatting and printing library, as fmt), nlohmann-json (a JSON library, as nlohmann.json), POCO C++ Libraries (a general purpose C++ library, as Poco), and various libraries from Boost C++ Libraries (a general purpose C++ library, as boost.*).
+In May of 2026, Microsoft released module support for C++/WinRT, with one module per namespace (as winrt.*).

 Clang C modules

 An unrelated, but similar feature are Clang C modules.
 Clang offers non-standard module support for C, however the semantics differ significantly from C++ modules.
 Clang C modules exist for essentially the same reason as C++ modules: